-The Republic of India, the seventh largest country in the entire world, is situated in the South of Asia, and is also rated as world’s second most populous country.
+The Republic of India, the seventh-largest country in the entire world, is situated in the South of Asia and is also rated as the world’s second-most populous country.
 India has a diversified weather pattern too.
-Besides, it contains a very varied topography, which bears varieties of seasons as well, main ones including the wet monsoons, warm summers and cool winters.
+Besides, it contains a very varied topography, which bears varieties of seasons as well, main ones including the wet monsoons, warm summers, and cool winters.

 Hot Water Springs

 The hot water springs found in India are undoubtedly one of the natural wonders seen across the globe.
 There are more than 350 hot water springs found in different parts of India, the most famous of them is located in Manikaran near Kullu, which is in the Parvathi valley, Himachal Pradesh.

 Manikaran is a holy pilgrimage center for Hindus as well as Sikhs.
 The hot springs seen here are thrown out to the surface with maximum pressure and are very hot.
 They have radioactive properties as well.
 The Manikaran hot springs are well-known all over the country for their healing properties of muscular pain and rheumatism when one takes a bath in this water.

 Barren Island volcano is yet another natural wonder seen in India.
 The Andaman and Nicobar islands of India has in its eastern part, the small Barren Island, which is the home to the only active volcano of South Asia.

 The island is composed mostly of the volcanoes and its debris, forming a part of the volcanic chain that marks the border between the Burmese plate and the Indian tectonic plate.
 The last eruption of the volcano took place on July 19, 2009, which is continuing to spew thick clouds of ash till this day.

 For safety measures, tourists are not allowed to these islands, but the ferries and cruise vessels take passengers to the edge of the island from where you can have breathtaking views of these active volcanoes.